KyleEdwardDonaldson/Lighthouse/docs/culture-belief.md

 ### The Source Quest

 **The Ultimate Pilgrimage**
-- Journey to find the origin point of the Tempest Rift
+- Journey to find the origin point of the Rift
 - No confirmed successful completion in recorded history
 - Pilgrims follow storm-rivers "upstream" toward theoretical source
 - Many religions believe the source holds ultimate truth